 Matthew Shopp is a Managing Director with Secretariat based in Washington, DC.
 He has advised clients on financial, valuation, and damages issues in over 50 international disputes, including expert appointments in ICSID, ICC, UNCITRAL, and LCIA arbitrations.
 He is sought out for his ability to clearly and accurately distill complex financial issues for tribunals and other triers of fact.
 He specializes in analyzing financial and economic issues where there is limited data, high levels of uncertainty, and complex factual and legal circumstances.

-Who’s Who Legal notes Matthew is “Recognized for his ‘outstanding intellect, attention to detail, and responsive manner’ when handling quantum issues in high-value arbitration proceedings.”
+Who’s Who Legal notes Mr. Shopp is “Recognized for his ‘outstanding intellect, attention to detail, and responsive manner’ when handling quantum issues in high-value arbitration proceedings.”

-Earlier in his career, Matthew lived and worked in the Middle East where he consulted on billion-dollar construction and logistics contracts for a Fortune 500 company.
+Earlier in his career, Mr. Shopp lived and worked in the Middle East where he consulted on billion-dollar construction and logistics contracts for a Fortune 500 company.
 He also has experience assisting government contractors on financial and accounting compliance issues.
-Matthew holds an MBA in Finance (honors) and a bachelor’s degree in Statistics from Pennsylvania State University.
+He holds an MBA in Finance (honors) and a bachelor’s degree in Statistics from Pennsylvania State University.
 He frequently lectures on international finance and valuation issues at universities and industry events.